-- Support for 100BASE-TX and 10BASE-T - The Network Interface Board is compatible with NetWare (IPX/SPX, TCP/IP), Windows NT 4.0 (TCP/IP, NetBEUI, IPP \1), Windows 2000 (TCP/IP, NetBEUI, IPP \1), Windows 95/98/Me (TCP/IP, NetBEUI, IPP \1), UNIX (TCP/IP) and Macintosh (AppleTalk) protocols.
-This allows you to use the machine in a network that uses different protocols and operating systems. - A computer used as a dedicated print server is not required because the Network Interface Board can be configured as a NetWare print server. - The Network Interface Board can connect the machine to the network without requiring its own power supply because the Network Interface Board is installed inside the machine. - \1 IPP (Internet Printing Protocol) is a protocol for printing via the Internet.
+- Support for 100BASE-TX, 10BASE-T and IP over 1394 - The Network Interface Board is compatible with NetWare (IPX/SPX, TCP/IP), Windows NT 4.0 (TCP/IP, NetBEUI 1, IPP 2), Windows 2000 (TCP/IP, NetBEUI 1, IPP 2), Windows 95/98/Me (TCP/IP, NetBEUI 1, IPP 2), UNIX (TCP/IP) and Macintosh (AppleTalk) protocols.
+This allows you to use the machine in a network that uses different protocols and operating systems. - A computer used as a dedicated print server is not required because the Network Interface Board can be configured as a NetWare print server. - The Network Interface Board can connect the machine to the network without requiring its own power supply because the Network Interface Board is installed inside the machine. - ^{1} To use NetBEUI, use the SmartNetMonitor for Client port. - 2 IPP (Internet Printing Protocol) is a protocol for printing via the Internet.